elemental/elemental-web/source/doc-dev/core/grid.rst

    .. cpp:function:: int Rank() const

-      Return our process's rank in the grid.
-The result is equivalent to the ``VCRank()`` function described below, but this interface is provided for simplicity.
+      Return our process's rank in the grid: in the case that the processes in the grid were arranged with a column-major ordering, this is :cpp:func:`VCRank`, otherwise, it is :cpp:func:`VRRank`.

    .. cpp:function:: int Height() const